ClassicPress-plugins-mirror/tukutoi-contact-form/README.txt

 * Each input has an error class set when failing validaton: <code>tkt-missing-or-invalid</code>
 * Heneypot fields are usually not to be styled further, but who knows you might need to access them, they use class <code>tkt-ohnohoney</code>

+Note that Plugin CSS (and JS) are enqueued only when the ShortCode is added to a page/post/ For this reason scripts are added to the footer.

 == Changelog ==

+= 2.1.1 =
+[Added] Readme Examples for Filters
+[Added] Comments to code
+[Fixed] IP Address filter was not filtering the actual string [Fixed] Redirect in code was not using wp_safe_redirect [Fixed] Few form contents where not escaped/sanitized

 = 2.1.0 =
 [Added] Separated IP from message body so body can be filtered alone